readysettech/docs-old/docs/guides/production-notes.md

 ReadySet is a memory-intensive application.
 Size your hardware to comfortably hold your working data in memory.

-For testing ReadySet in the [Basic](#basic) deployment pattern, start with 2 GiB of RAM and 2 vCPUs (e.g., the `t3.small` instance on AWS) and scale up with increased data size and workload.
+For testing ReadySet in the [Standard](#standard) deployment pattern, start with 2 GiB of RAM and 2 vCPUs (e.g., the `t3.small` instance on AWS) and scale up with increased data size and workload.

 ## Storage